Skip to content

 The following transportation rules apply to all students riding school buses to and from Harford County Public Schools.
 In addition, all other policies adopted by the Board of Education regarding student behavior on school property will be enforced on Harford County Public Schools buses.

-9. Students may not eat, drink, or chew gum on the bus.
+13. Never eat, drink or chew gum on the bus.

 • Discipline Procedures